-Crystal Marie Fleming is Professor of Sociology and Africana Studies and Associate Faculty in the Department of Women's, Gender & Sexuality Studies at SUNY Stony Brook.
+Crystal Marie Fleming is Professor of Africana Studies at Smith College.
 She is an author, public intellectual and expert on global racism and white supremacy.

 Crystal holds a Ph.D. and a masters degree in sociology from Harvard University and graduated with honors in sociology and French from Wellesley College.
 Her scholarship appears in journals such as The Sociology of Race and Ethnicity, Ethnic and Racial Studies, Poetics, Du Bois Review: Social Science Research on Race and Mindfulness.